brookisme/ng_on_rails/README.md

 #### Angular Controllers for Rails Models
 Simalarly you are going to have an angular controller for each rails model.
-Again, I plan on adding a generators but for now an example is below.
+Again, I plan on adding generators but for now an example is below.
 Note that I place all the REST methods in a rest object.
 Bridge is a service I use to pass data from one controller to another.

 ```coffeescript
 NgOnRailsApp.controller 'PagesController', ($scope,Page,Bridge) ->